n0nick/dotfiles/README.md

 ## What it does

-* Installs [my Prezto fork](https://github.com/n0nick/prezto) and sets it up.
+* Installs [Prezto] and sets it up.
-* Adds custom configurations for Git, Tmux, Slate, Karabiner and other misc tools.
+* Adds custom configurations for Zsh, Prezto, Git, Tmux, and other misc tools.
 * Installs a set of Vim plugins (via [vim-plug]) and configuration scripts.

 ## Who's it for

 Oh, this one's for [me](https://github.com/n0nick).
-I'm using these customizations on my work MacBook and workstation, mostly for Web development, with a side of general code and academic playground.
+I'm using these customizations on my work laptop and workstation (A Macbook and a Mac Pro), mostly for Web development, with a side of general code and academic playground.

 ## Prerequisites